-- Board updates information shared on key areas of focus of board discussions; - Updates on the activities of the colleague networks - Discussions on colleague engagement activities - Regular updates on health and safety performance from the health and safety director - Updates on progress with the AMP8 process and final determination from the strategic and regulatory programmes director - Update from the Better Rivers programme director on the ongoing roll out of 'River Rangers' to improve the health of the rivers and waterways in our region - Results of the annual Colleague Opinion Survey shared by the head of people engagement and culture - Launch of the 'Opportunity for All' ED&I plans by the equity, diversity and inclusion manager - Technical training update by the head of training, and celebration of the 10-year anniversary of the company's bespoke training facilities in Bolton
+- Board updates information shared on key areas of focus of board discussions. - Updates on the activities of the colleague networks. - Discussions on colleague engagement activities.

+- Regular updates on health and safety performance from the health and safety director. - Updates on progress with the AMP8 process and final determination from the strategic and regulatory programmes director. - Update from the Better Rivers programme director on the ongoing roll out of 'River Rangers' to improve the health of the rivers and waterways in our region. - Results of the annual Colleague Opinion Survey shared by the head of people engagement and culture. - Launch of the 'Opportunity for All' ED&I plans by the equity, diversity and inclusion manager. - Technical training update by the head of training, and celebration of the ten-year anniversary of the company's bespoke training facilities in Bolton.

 Alison holds regular meetings with senior trade union representatives immediately following each panel meeting.
 Furthermore, alongside the employee relations team, the CEO holds regular face-to-face meetings with senior trade union representatives to ensure direct two-way communication.

 The group has a commercial agreement in place with a third party for the provision of agency staff and contractors.
 Engagement and communication in relation to these members of the wider workforce is managed directly by the third party via a dedicated third-party account manager who liaises directly with the company's human resources team.
 Should there be significant change activity, a representative of the third party would join the project team to ensure consistency when communicating information to colleagues, agency staff and contractors.
+On pages 26 and 52, respectively, is information on the company's approach to engagement with, and creating value for, colleagues.
+Health, safety and wellbeing is a priority, see page 80.
+An explanation of the company's approach to rewarding the workforce can be found on page 165.